 What about NHS Test and Trace?

 We are supporting the NHS Test and Trace system.
 Your contact information when booking will be retained in accordance with current UK Government COVID-19 guidance, and your booking will be verified upon arrival.
 This information may be shared with NHS Test and Trace if required.
-From 24 September, a QR code for the NHS Test and Trace app will be available on entry to the Garden as an alternative, if preferred.
+A QR code for the NHS Test and Trace app is available on entry to the Garden as an alternative, if preferred.
 Please note that all members of any group (except under 16s) should use the QR code, if using.
 Further information can be found at www.gov.uk/guidance/nhs-test-and-trace-how-it-works.

 Are there toilets and how can I use them safely?

 A queuing system is in place, as well as hand sanitiser for use prior to entering, which is one person or household group at a time.
-Surfaces are cleaned regularly by our staff and visitors are required to wear a face covering in the toilets.
-There is also a disabled toilet beside the Brookside Gate.
-Visitors are required to wear a face mask inside the toilets.
+Surfaces are cleaned regularly by our staff and visitors are required to wear a face covering inside the toilets.

 Are the Café and Shop open?